Breastfeeding with Implants

-Breastfeeding after implant surgery is certainly possible, but there are a number of factors to take into account before determining any one person’s ability to breastfeed following a breast augmentation surgery.
+Breastfeeding after breast surgery with implants is certainly possible, but there are a number of factors to take into account before determining any one person’s ability to breastfeed following a breast augmentation surgery.
 Different types of breast augmentation surgery use different approaches, with specific incision types and placement.
-These can make a difference in ability to breastfeed later, along with a mother’s medical history and unique anatomy.
+These can make a difference in the ability to breastfeed later, along with a mother’s medical history and unique anatomy.

 Dr. Lapuerta performs two primary forms of breast augmentation: inframammary and periareolar.
 There are two additional, less common methods — transaxillary and transumbilical — that are generally only performed under exceptional circumstances and in a hospital setting.
 Every patient is different, and we cannot promise anyone whether or not they will be able to breastfeed.
 This will need to be determined through trial and error after the baby is born.
 However, in most cases, the following is true: